 - Unique!
-Question sickle cell history in AA - Aqueous Humor causes sickling - Applies to all genotypic variants and trait carriers (SS, SC, SThal, AC, SA) - Mild elevation in IOP results in severe optic atrophy and risk of CRAO.
-So.....surprise! - 24 -for -24 rule (IOP can not exceed 24 for more than 24 hours) No Diamox (Neptazane OK)
+Question sickle cell history in African Americans with hyphema - Aqueous Humor causes sickling - Applies to all genotypic variants and trait carriers (SS, SC, SThal, AC, SA) - Mild elevation in IOP results in severe optic atrophy and risk of CRAO.
+Can lose vision - 24 -for -24 rule (IOP can not exceed 24 for more than 24 hours) No Diamox (Neptazane OK)